 Jen got creative and topped her crust with a mixture of ricotta and sour cream.
 Then she sprinkled on some dark brown sugar and lots of sliced fresh strawberries.
 This is a great tart to experiment with, using whatever is fresh and seasonal!

 Here’s the Ingrid’s Fresh Cherry Tart recipe.
-If you try this recipe I hope you’ll come back to leave a comment.
+If you try this recipe I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print

 Fresh Cherry Tart

-A rustic tart crust topped with ricotta, fresh cherries and spiced maple-vanilla syrup
+A simple rustic tart crust topped with ricotta, fresh cherries and spiced maple-vanilla syrup.
+Fresh and delicious!

 - Prep Time: 3 hours